-I think you’ll agree with me when I say it’s tough to find new pay per call leads without burning a ton of money in the process.
+I think you’ll agree with me when I say it’s tough to find new leads without burning a ton of money in the process.

 One of the biggest concerns that I see clients have is, will pay per call work for my business?

 The short answer is...
 It really depends.
-Throughout this post, we'll dive into how to generate high-quality pay per call leads for your clients or your own business.
+Throughout this post, we'll dive into how to generate high-quality calls for your clients or your own business.

 But first we must answer:

 What Is Pay Per Call?

 Pay Per Call is an advertising, billing, and performance marketing model that connects businesses with inbound customer calls.
 Advertisers can require specific parameters to be met before a call is paid for, such as caller location, connection length, and keys pressed on an Interactive Voice Response (IVR).